OpenInternet/saferjourno/content/chapters/chapter-3.en.md

   * Importance of updating devices to protect against malware
   * Carrying out a factory reset of the device if they are concerned it is infected.
 They should backup the device first before resetting.
   * Turning on [Lockdown Mode](https://support.apple.com/en-gb/HT212650) for Apple devices running iOS 16 and above, if the journalist is at high risk of targeted attacks
+  * Turning on [Advanced Protection](https://security.googleblog.com/2025/05/advanced-protection-mobile-devices.html) for Android devices running Android 16 and above, if the journalist is at high risk of targeted attacks
   * Limiting the amount of content on their phone, including apps.
 For example avoid linking their work email to their phone
   * Where possible have separate devices for work and personal use
   * Best practice for protecting against phishing attacks.
 Consult chapter two for more details on this.